M-Piyush-21/score/README.md

 ---

-# Vendatu - EdTech Platform Setup Guide
+# Score - EdTech Platform Setup Guide

 **Vendatu** is a modern EdTech platform built using the **MERN stack**.
 The project is structured with a clear separation between the frontend and backend, making it easy to understand and maintain.